viepovsky/microservices-app/README.md

 - Tracing with observing tool Zipkin (runs on `localhost:9411`)
 - Docker
 - Lombok
+- Spring Cloud Gateway - Load Balancer on port 8083
 - Kubernetes - [branch](https://github.com/viepovsky/microservices-app/tree/local_kubernetes) without EurekaServer and Spring Cloud Gateway

 ## How to run

 To launch the application, execute `docker compose up -d`.
-Next, start the `Eureka Server` app.
-Wait for a while and run all other applications.
-To test the functionality, perform a POST request on the barber endpoint at `localhost:8080/api/v1/barbers` using the following request body:
+To test the functionality, perform a POST request on the Load Balancer endpoint at `localhost:8083/api/v1/barbers` using the following request body:

 ```json
 {
     "firstName": "Name",